 The results presented in this paper, although application-specific, clearly define regions where trimming, rework and no trimming or rework are economically advantageous.
 The boundary between not trimming and trimming (with no rework) is also well defined, i.e., application unspecific.
 We find that when t > -0.317L + 35.05, trimming and rework of embedded resistors does not make sense for any level of variation in the fabrication process or material properties.
-The boundary between trimming with and without rework is application independent when design tolerances are larger than $\sim 1\%$, where relatively few resistors require reworking, but for tighter design tolerances, significant investments in the rework process become necessary and the boundary is very sensitive to the application properties and the rework equipment cost.
+The boundary between trimming with and without rework is application independent for when design tolerances exceed ~1% where relatively few resistors require reworking, and below that, significant investments in the rework process become necessary and the boundary is very sensitive to the application properties and the rework equipment cost.